Adaptive Material Fingerprinting for the fast discovery of polyconvex feature combinations in isotropic and anisotropic hyperelasticity: Theoretical remarks

 We first consider the isotropic part of the strain energy.
-Since it is entirely expressed in terms of singular values, we recall a standard result from matrix convex analysis stating that a function of the form
+Based on the construction principle introduced in \cref{eq:strain_energy_density_linear_combination} for the adaptive \MF{}, the strain energy is expressed as a linear combination of individual contributions.
+Since these contributions are entirely expressed in terms of singular values, cf. \cref{eq:w12}, we recall a standard result from matrix convex analysis stating that a function of the form

 is convex in $\bfY\in\mathbb{R}^{m\times n}$ if $\chi$ is convex and monotonically non-decreasing, where $p=\min(m,n)$ and $s_i(\bfY)$ denote the singular values of $\bfY$, see \cite{horn_matrix_2012}.
 Noting that the principal stretches $\lambda_i$ are the singular values of $\bfF$ and that the products $\lambda_j\lambda_k$ correspond to the singular values of $\mathrm{cof}(\bfF)$, the isotropic feature functions in \cref{eq:w12} can be written as